 Most companies need some level of assistance with data entry, and it’s relatively easy to find job openings for remote data entry clerks.
-You might not make a whole lot of money doing data entry, but it doesn’t require much in terms of technical skill and can be done on your own schedule.
+You might not make a whole lot of money online doing data entry jobs, but it doesn’t require much in terms of technical skill and can be done on your own schedule.

 Some companies need extra help keeping different departments on track to complete projects on deadlines.
 Virtual project managers coordinate and oversee the planning, implementation and completion of various projects.

 You need to feel comfortable facilitating effective communication between different departments and moving projects along.

 This requires some prior experience with project management, as well as strong organizational and communication skills.

 Small businesses often do not have the resources to hire a full-time website manager.
 As a freelance website manager, you will keep information and content on the site up to date and make cosmetic changes to the website as necessary.